kayazika/ApexScrimCalculator/README.md

 # ApexScrimCalculator
-A simple Apex scrim calculator for torunaments
+A simple Apex scrim calculator for tournaments

 This is my first code, I made a point calculator for Scrim in Apex Legends, extremely simple, just for learning purposes.